linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 31 Commercial Real Estate Markets.md

 It has been argued that the pattern of institutional investor commitments to the commercial real estate market is different from that in past cycles.[11]
 The reasons for the change in the expected pattern of institutional investors' commitment to the global commercial real estate market are due to how investors have behaved and how the underlying fundamentals have behaved.
 The changes from past cycles in the real estate market reflect new trends that are likely to continue and accelerate in the future.

 In the years that followed the global financial crisis, the commercial real estate market has attracted significant inflows of capital from two major sources.
-Motivated by low interest rates available in global market, pension funds, foundations, and endowments, the first source was traditional institutional investors in real estate, who in their search for yield, have increased their allocation to real estate.
+Motivated by low interest rates available in global markets, pension funds, foundations, and endowments, the first source was traditional institutional investors in real estate, who in their search for yield, have increased their allocation to real estate.
 The second major source is the entrance into the real estate market of nontraditional institutional investors.
 Some of these new institutional investors have already become important participants in the market, exerting a significant impact on commercial property values and real estate returns.
 Although other nontraditional institutional investors are now participating in the real estate market, they are still in the early stages of participation.
 Yet these new market participants may potentially have a major impact on the market.

 A particularly important investor that is relatively new to real estate is that of sovereign wealth funds (SWFs).
 SWFs represent a large and rapidly growing capital pool.
 According to data from Preqin (a company providing alternative asset data),[12] as well one study by the International Monetary Fund,[13] overall assets under management have increased from  \$3.07 trillion at the end of 2008 to\$ 6.31 trillion in May 2015.
 According to Preqin, 59\% of SWFs invest in the real estate market.
 However, for the larger SWFs, the percentage is much higher, with 100\% of SWFs larger than 100 billion investing in real estate.
 SWFs have been investors in real estate markets globally, and they have made their presence felt in a major way.
 The attraction of the real estate market for SWFs is that they typically have long-term wealth preservation as an investment objective and have few near-term liabilities.
 As a result, certain types of real estate are a good match for their investment objectives.
 Because of both the large capital pool and the long investment horizons of SWFs, it is felt that their participation in the market will greatly impact the real estate market.